Your questions answered.

 Do you offer scholarships?

 Yes, we offer full scholarships along with travel stipends to residents and citizens of African countries.
+In addition, the Bob and Diane Scholarship is available.
 Find information about our scholarships here.

 Will accommodation be provided?